heyitSamarth/heyitSamarth/README.md

 <br/>

-*I am not responsible for all my codes,*
+*"I am not responsible for all my codes,*
 <br/>
-*They made me write it, against my will.*
+*They made me write it, against my will."*

 <br/>